 5. Bridge Pose

 Lie on your back with your knees bent and feet on the floor.
 Extend your arms along the floor, palms flat.
 Press your feet and arms firmly into the floor.
-Exhale as you lift your
+Exhale as you lift your hips toward the ceiling.

 Draw your tailbone toward your pubic bone, holding your buttocks off the floor.
 Do not squeeze your glutes or flex your buttocks.